 Do you feel the time ticking away?

-Did your business have a favorable year?
+Did your business have a good year?

 Whatever your situation, there’s time before the end of the year to make moves that could save you a bundle.